-V. RATES FOR NON-EXAMINED COMPANIES
+IV.
+RATES FOR NON-EXAMINED COMPANIES

-In addition to the mandatory respondents, this review covers 34 companies that were not selected for individual examination.21
+This review covers 36 companies that were not selected for individual examination.15

 The statute and Commerce's regulations do not address the establishment of a rate to be applied to companies not selected for individual examination when Commerce limits its examination in an administrative review pursuant to section 777A(c)(2) of the Act.
 Generally, Commerce looks to section 735(c)(5) of the Act, which provides instructions for calculating the all-others rate in market economy proceedings, for guidance when calculating the rate for companies which were not selected for individual examination in an administrative review.
 Under section 735(c)(5)(A) of the Act, the all-others rate is normally "an amount equal to the weighted average of the estimated weighted-average dumping margins established for exporters and producers individually investigated, excluding any zero or de minimis margins, and any margins determined entirely {on the basis of facts available}."